sanjay-azad/en/docs/ai.md

 When judging the AI, it is very important that we assess ourselves first.
 A crash course on 'freedom from the known' is needed for humans to grasp what AI is and how it is gaining momentum.
 We are outsourcing our decision-making to the wisdom of AI, for good or for bad.
 The technology is feeding into our fantasies and desires - to aggravate them further.
-We don't know our own learning process and want to discard AI as just another science fraught with errors.
+We don't know our own learning process and want to discard AI as just another science; fraught with errors.
 The important point is: do we even know how errorneous we ourselves are?

-AI systems and use cases are already being flooded into the market - a few by innovators and a few by economic forces.
+AI systems and use cases are already being flooded into the market - a few by innovators and a few by market forces & economic demands.
 Another form of push for AI comes from spectators.
 Because there is hype, there is investment, leading to more and more spectacular leaps and advancements.

 **The feedback cycle**